Contending Dodgers acquire reliever Madson from Nationals

 - Seahawks GameCenter: Live updates, how to watch, stream, listen to final preseason game vs. Raiders

+After joining the Nationals last July, he went 3-0 with a 1.37 ERA and one save in 20 games as Washington captured its second straight NL East title.

+“It was a huge jolt to my career last year, coming into the playoff push and kind of revitalizing … actually showed myself what I can do,” Madson said on Friday.
+“My stuff got so much better and so I really appreciate them bringing me over here.”

-Los Angeles (72-62) began the day two games behind Arizona in the NL West and 2 ½ games back in the wild card chase.
+Los Angeles (72-62) began the day two games behind Arizona in the NL West and 2½ games back in the wild-card chase.

-Washington, which unloaded second baseman Daniel Murphy and first baseman Matt Adams at the July 31 trade deadline, received right-handed pitcher Andrew Istler from the Dodgers.
+Washington, which unloaded second baseman Daniel Murphy and first baseman Matt Adams on Aug.
+21, received right-handed pitcher Andrew Istler from the Dodgers.
 Istler, 25, went 4-4 with a 2.37 ERA in 41 games (one start) between three levels of Los Angeles’ minor league system.

 Additionally, the Nationals recalled left-handed pitcher Sammy Solis from Triple-A Syracuse.